GianBarGian/Sprint-Challenge-React-Smurfs/README.md

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server side routing is the process to request a full page from the server every time a user click a link (or something need to be rendered on the screen).
+Is the traditional way of routing.
+Client side routing instead is a process where the routing is handled internally by the Javascript file that is loaded, and because of this after the user click a link while the URL will change no requests will be made to the server (not directly at least).

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - Post
+Read - Get
+Update - Put
+Delete - Delete

 - [ ] Mention three tools we can use to make AJAX requests.

+We can use vanilla Js, with fetch, jQuery or axios.

 ## Project Set Up